In bid to counter China, US ramps up effort to boost military ties in Asia

 Xi has also stepped up rhetoric around Taiwan.

 During the Chinese Communist Party’s Congress in September, Xi called unification with the democratically-governed island a “historic mission” and an “unshakable commitment”.
-The PLA has meanwhile normalised incursions into Taiwan’s Air Defense Identification Zone, the airspace in which Taiwan attempts to identify and control all aircraft.
+The PLA has meanwhile normalised incursions into Taiwan’s Air Defense Identification Zone, the airspace in which the Taiwanese authorities attempt to identify and control all aircraft.

 On the economic front, too, China has grown increasingly powerful.

 It is the most important trading partner for more than 120 countries in the world and has sought to expand its economic influence through the ambitious Belt and Road Initiative (BRI).
 Under the project, sometimes known as the New Silk Road, China has financed physical infrastructure, such as ports, bridges and railways across Asia, Africa and Europe and funded hundreds of special economic zones, or industrial areas designed to create jobs.
 To date, some 147 countries have signed on to BRI projects or indicated an interest in doing so.

 In total, China has already disbursed an estimated $1 trillion on such efforts and may spend as much as $8 trillion over the life of the project.

 Arc of alliances